mssrinivas/go-producer-consumer-v2/README.md

 ```
    2. Instead of directly consuming the records from the producer, consumer will now be reading from the queue.
 Consumer constantly polls the Queue service for records.
    3. Implement a simple record consumption strategy by either partitioning the queue and allocating the consumers such that each consumer gets to read from a certain buffered channel or from a particular index in array of buffered channels.
    4. Implement a Consumer Assignment strategy in a round-robin fashion.
+Restrict the queue partitioning to 3.

         If we parition Queue into 3 parts, the consumer assignment is a follows